joelgardner/baseline/README.md

 ----
 # Node.js app starter kit

 ##### This project aims to serve as a basis for new Node.js projects.
-It has many tools and features that a typical modern Node.js web applications needs:
+It has many tools and features that a typical modern Node.js web applications needs.

 ### Quick Start:
 - Clone the repo